What is the Privacy Act?

 The Privacy Commissioner investigates complaints about breaches of privacy, including breaches of the twelve information privacy principles.

-They can also provide information and advice to people who feel their privacy has been breached, and to organisations that need help in complying with the Privacy Act.
+They can also provide information and advice to people who think their privacy has been breached, and to organisations that need help in complying with the Privacy Act.

 If you have a complaint about a privacy breach you can report it to the Privacy Commissioner.